alanmun/GenerateAnimatedBackgrounds/README.md

 `pipenv run python GenerateVSCodeBackground.py --help` will dump all the commandline args and options, as well as their defaults and descriptions on how each option works.

 > If you are already in the virtual environment via `pipenv shell`, you just need to run `python GenerateVSCodeBackground.py`

+## Performance

+This project was intended to be used with VS Code to have backgrounds in your IDE.
+As such, it is limited to animated formats that work within the confines of css only.
+Because of this, my options were basically
+- gif (old as fuck)
+- apng (seems to be almost as good as webp)
+- webp (more modern)

+Even with webp, file sizes are pretty massive, I've taken care to cut them down as much as I can.
+For example right now I have one background that takes up 300MB on my GPU and contributes to ~9% GPU utilization.
+This is fine, but if you need to drive all performance out of your GPU (like you are playing a hard to run game or doing AI workloads on the side), you may find these animated backgrounds to be troublesome to run (especially at immaculate quality setting).